alloyrobotics/tabular2mcap/TUTORIAL.md

 Learn how to create configuration files that convert your CSV data to MCAP format.

+> **Example**: See a complete working example in the [alloy dataset folder](https://github.com/alloyrobotics/tabular2mcap/tree/main/tests/data/alloy) which includes sample CSV files, config files, and converter functions for both JSON and ROS2 formats.

 ## Step 1: Analyze Your CSV Data

 Suppose you have data from a wheeled robot with GPS, sensor readings, and camera: